Dynamic cross-scale wavelet coherence: Novel scale-specific nonstationary subprocesses

-In this section we develop novel quantities that allow us to measure the dependence structure between the MvLSW sub-processes at different scales, and discuss the connection between the cross-scale LWS matrix and the local auto- and cross-scale covariance.
+In this section we develop novel quantities that measure dependence between CS-MvLSW subprocesses at different scales.
+We will introduce and discuss the connection between the cross-scale LWS matrix and the local auto- and cross-scale covariance and coherence.